 If the only interaction you’ve ever had with a furnace or air conditioner is to change the thermostat, you have a lot to learn.
 Try these HVAC system basics for first-time homeowners.

-Know the Different Elements of an HVAC System
+Know the Parts of an HVAC System

-- Radiators or hot water distribution systems in the case of boilers.
+- Radiators or hot water distribution systems like boilers.

 - Thermostat for indoor temperature control.

-Understand the Importance of Preventive Maintenance
+Recognize the Importance of Preventive Maintenance